-Prerequisite: VART 1006 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts
+Prerequisite: VART 1006 Introduction to Visual Arts II/Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses

 This course provides comprehensive and fundamental training on guohua, literally translated as "national painting" or "Chinese painting".
 It is primarily divided into two sections: (1) understanding of Xieyi (free style); and (2) understanding of Gongbi (fine-brush, or delicate style).
 Focuses are on the critical concepts and ideas, conventional modes of expression and technical skills of guohua in the ancient models.
-Students are expected to explore such models for reinterpreting and rejuvenating the traditional form of guohua in the end of the
+Students are expected to explore such models for reinterpreting and rejuvenating the traditional form of guohua in the end of the semester.